Learn how mediation, a less formal dispute resolution process, can help you.

 The guidance from authorities to stay close to home and to keep two metres apart from others is strong advice, not the law.
 Some of the social distancing rules do have the force of law, however.

 The province is starting to crack down on rule violations.
 Police and provincial bylaw officers can issue $2,000 tickets to event organizers and restaurants and pubs that break the rules.
-Authorities can also give $200 tickets to people not following the rules at gatherings or in businesses during the pandemic.
+Authorities can also give ~$200 tickets to people not following mask wearing requirements or the rules at gatherings or in businesses during the pandemic.

 Another rule that has severe penalties if you don’t follow it: If you’ve just returned to Canada from abroad, you must isolate or quarantine, depending on if you have symptoms.
 (The federal government website explains the difference.)
 You can be fined or jailed for failing to follow this order.